HudsonLiang/JavaScratchBook/java8newfeatures/README.md

 Sales Tax problem is a well known OO programming problem from Thoughtworks.
 It appeared many years ago and there are many discussions on Internet.

-No to discuss OO design of this problem here.
+Not to discuss OO design of this problem here.
 What is interesting is how to program it using Java 8's new features: Stream, Functional interfaces and Lambda expressions

 ##Function, Functional Interface
 First, each tax is a perfect example of <code>Function</code>.